AntonioIsas/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are the new images, I grabbed this from a video of someone driving through Germany
+Here are some of the new images, I grabbed this from a video of someone driving through Germany

 ![alt text][newImages]

-The first 5 images were too clear and the model always classified them correctly so I grabbed another one which is harder because its darker smaller and is a little blurry, in this case it also classifies correctly but its softmax probability is not as high as in the other cases
+The first 5 images were too clear and the model always classified them correctly so I grabbed another one which is harder because its darker smaller and is a little blurry, in this case it also classifies correctly but its softmax probability is not as high as in the other cases later I added some more images to further test the model but the performance was still very good

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).